 THIS DATE IN HISTORY: Sept.
 8

-Howe owns the NHL career marks for games plays, goals, assists and points, but he's coming off his worst offensive season (23 goals, 52 points) since 1948-49 when he decides to reture.
-The Hockey Hall of Fame waives the mandatory three-year waiting period, and he's inducted in 1972.
+Howe, 43, owns the NHL career marks for games played, goals, assists and points, but he's coming off his worst offensive season (23 goals, 52 points) since 1948-49 when he decides to retire.
+The Hockey Hall of Fame waives the mandatory three-year waiting period and he's inducted in 1972.

 Boris Mikhailov scores two first-period power-play goals for the Soviets, who win easily despite being outshot 41-31.
 Canada trails 4-1 after two periods and the final score looks closer than the game was after Dennis Hull scores for Canada with 32 seconds remaining in the third period.

 Phil Esposito, one of Canada's leaders, is unhappy when fans boo the team off the ice following the game.

 "To the people across Canada, we tried.
 We gave it our best," he says during a postgame TV interview.
 "To the people who booed us, geez, all of us guys are really disheartened.
 We're disillusioned and disappointed.
 We cannot believe the bad press we've got, the booing we've got in our own building.

 "I'm completely disappointed.
 I cannot believe it.
 Every one of us guys -- 35 guys -- we came out because we love our country.
 Not for any other reason. … We came because we love Canada."